matthewfx/sleek_circular_slider/README.md

 ```

 ### Use as a spinner
 There is one more use case for the library.
-It's a spinner which can be shown to user while loading etc. In this mode the widget is not interactive and ignores all angles so there is no need to provide them.
+It's a spinner which can be shown to users while loading etc. In this mode the widget is not interactive and ignores all angles so there is no need to provide them.

 ```dart
 final slider = SleekCircularSlider(